 In September, Davis released "I'm Not The One You Love," coupled with "Fine As Wine."
 Both sides were rated "good" on October 3, the same week they reviewed the Orioles' "In The Mission Of St. Augustine," the Ravens' "Who'll Be The Fool," the 4 Tunes' "Marie," and Dinah Washington's "TV Is The Thing."

+The group appeared at the Lincoln Theater in Columbus, Ohio on October 11, along with Choker Campbell's Orchesta.
 Then it becomes complicated (or at least odd).
 Like many a record company owner, Joe Davis wanted the lead singer of his most successful group to record as a single, and convinced Grover to leave the Crickets in the fall of 1953.
 That should have been that for the Crickets, but....

 Although Davis was the force behind breaking up the Crickets, he asked Grover to form a new group.
 (Since Davis owned the name, he probably didn't want it to go to waste.)
 A few neighborhood friends combined to make the second Crickets: Robert Bynum (first tenor), William Lindsay (second tenor), and Joe "Ditto" Dias (bass).